A topic from the subject of Biochemistry in Chemistry.

 • Physiological saline

-• Dissecting tools
+• Dissecting tools (scalpel, forceps, scissors)

 Procedure:

 2. Attach the heart to the heart rate monitor.
+Follow the manufacturer's instructions for your specific heart rate monitor.

 3. Record the resting heart rate of the heart.
+Allow sufficient time for the heart to stabilize before recording baseline rate.

-6. Rinse the heart with physiological saline.
+6. Rinse the heart thoroughly with fresh physiological saline to remove the epinephrine.

 Results: